ekernf01/ekernf01.github.io/drafts/grn inference/GRN_DREAM5.md

 When your model ignores everything but the RNA, it can really affect the interpretation.
 Here are some examples.
 Sometimes the model is flat out wrong, and we have to hope cells are simple enough that won't occur too often (example 1).
 Other times the model is correct, even in predicting perturbation outcomes, but the detailed physical interpretation is still unclear (examples 2-5).

 1. Suppose activity in genes A and C marks cell type T, which contains an unobserved circular RNA called D. Suppose T is the only cell type in which gene B is active.
 Suppose D controls the activity of B, with A and C merely indicating the presence of D but not causally upstream of it.
 The model likely says A and C together upregulate B, but it's wrong, and perturbing A and C will not do anything to B.
 2. Suppose gene A has isoforms A1 and A2.
 A1 upregulates gene B but A2 downregulates gene B. Suppose gene C promotes isoform A1, and isoform A2 is otherwise the default.
-Hopefully, we can infer the rules `A AND C activates B` and `A and NOT C represses B`.
+Hopefully, we can infer the rules `A AND C makes B go UP` and `A and NOT C makes B go down`.
 It's causal, meaning if we perturb  C, the rule still works.
 But, we should not claim or expect that C's protein product directly binds B.
-3. Suppose gene A's protein product must be complexed with small molecule S in order to bind and upregulate gene B. Otherwise, gene B is not transcribed and B's existing mRNA begins to decay.
-Gene C's protein product produces S. Hopefully, we can infer the same rule `A AND C activates B` and `A and NOT C represses B`.
+3. Suppose gene A's protein product must be complexed with small molecule S in order to bind and upregulate gene B. Otherwise, gene B is not transcribed and the existing mRNA begins to decay.
+Gene C's protein product produces S. Hopefully, we can infer the same rule `A AND C makes B go UP` and `A and NOT C makes B go down`.
 It's still causal, meaning if we perturb C, the rule still works.
 Again, we should not claim or expect that C directly binds B's promoter.
 4. Suppose gene A's protein product upregulates gene B, but only if enhancer E has been opened up.
-Otherwise, gene B is not transcribed and any existing mRNA of B begins to decay.
-Suppose gene C's protein product is the pioneer factor that opens up enhancer E. Hopefully, we can infer, again, the same rule `A AND C activates B` and `A and NOT C represses B`.
+If gene C's protein product is the pioneer factor that opens up E, Hopefully, we can infer, again, the same rule `A AND C makes B go UP` and `A and NOT C makes B go down`.
 It's still causal, again, but we should not claim or expect that C directly binds B's promoter.
 5. In T cell receptor signaling, the TCR [goes to the cell surface, forms a complex with several other proteins, binds another molecule outside the cell, opening an intracellular domain to phosphorylation, which recruits a kinase, which phosphorylates a thing, which recruits things that phosphorylate things that hydrolyze things to generate things that promote transcription of B](https://www.cellsignal.com/contents/science-cst-pathways-immunology-and-inflammation/t-cell-receptor-signaling-interactive-pathway/pathways-tcell).
 I'm not sure what rule I want infer in this situation, but it probably contains a lot of `AND` s!

 Maybe we can eventually organize these into an ontology or an algebraic grammar of sys-bio modeling screwups.

-#### If we ignore everything but the RNA, how much data do we need?
+#### How much data do we need?

 To decide how much data we need, we should first choose a class of models to study.
-I will comment on some results for *boolean network models*.
-"Boolean" means these models assume each genes is "on" or "off", with no other states allowed.
-The activity of gene A at time t+1 is determined by a logical function of other genes (built on AND, OR, NOT, etc).
-For a made-up example, "Ccl25 is active at time t+1 if, at time t, Foxn1 is present and Gcm2 is not present."
-Some papers allow randomness: "Ccl25 is active with 90% probability if at time t+1 if, at time t, Foxn1 is present and Gcm2 is not present.
+I will comment on some results for boolean network models.
+These models assume each genes is "on" or "off", with no other states allowed.
+The activity of gene A at time t+1 is determined by a boolean function of other genes.
+For a made-up example, "Ccl25 is active at time t+1 if, at time t, Foxn1 is active and Gcm2 is not active."
+Some papers allows randomness: "Ccl25 is active with 90% probability if at time t+1 if, at time t, Foxn1 is active and Gcm2 is not active.
 Otherwise, it is active with probability 0.05."

 I chose boolean models because there is a clear line of reasoning to reduce the cell to a boolean system starting from physical first principles.
 In 1977, Daniel Gillespie reduced a cell reasonably well from a bath of chemicals to a system of differential equations.
 Four years earlier in 1973, Leon Glass and Stuart Kauffmann had already figured out how to reduce a set of differential equations to a discrete logical system.
 (Differential equations were already in use by the time they were formally justified by Gillespie.)
 Neither of the reductions is perfect -- for instance, Gillespie's reduction ignores stochasticity and ignores spatial organization within the cell.
 But, each reduction makes a convincing claim to capture much of the important behavior of the system.